-Political and Strategic theories
+Political and strategic theories

 Among the most powerful imperialist theories are the political and strategic explanations for the partitioning.
 The start of the partitioning of Africa is often associated with how the balance of power within Europe evolved during that period.
 Wars and rivalries between European nations had brought the balance of power in Europe under pressure.
 Any actions by one European nation required an immediate response from other countries to keep the balance.
 In order to preserve the power and diplomatic balance at home, European powers felt that carving up the African continent to settle conflicting interests in Africa was the only option.
+In this process, European did not form one homogenous group, but instead acted often individually and focussed on their own self-interest.